Top 10 Meditation Tips for Beginners

 Don’t Fret about those Pesky Thoughts.

 One of the biggest hurdles for a beginner is the worry about not being able to ‘stop’ their thoughts.
 You don’t have to!
 In a list of meditation tips for beginners this is a big one!
 You merely allow them in and don’t hold on to them.
 Rather, let them go and return to your breath.
 Don’t be too hard on yourself, again, this takes practice.
 This is another area where I think people give up on meditation because they think they’re ‘getting it wrong’.
 You’re not getting it wrong, you just have to give your mind the time to settle into the silence.

 Acknowledge yourself for your conscious effort to do the inner work.
 Each small step is victory!
 Our minds are busier than any city street on earth and taking the time to allow it some peace is self-care at its best, so thank yourself for that!

 ‘Prayer is when you talk to God; Meditation is when you listen to God.’ – Diana Robinson.

-Here are some recommended resource for meditiation: Gaia is a wonderful platform for personal development.
+If you are looking for more tips for meditation for beginners, here are some resource I recommend: Gaia and Mindvalley.
+Both are wonderful platforms for meditation as well as personal development.
 It offers various teachings including meditations, yoga and personal development and is really worth checking out.
 Another one is Insight Timer.
 It is a free app with 1000’s of meditations available plus the option of joining to have access to courses.
 So much value!
 Check it out, you won’t be disappointed!